I believe the secret to men having a happy and fulfilling marriage is becoming better husbands.

 You might be slow to learn, but you can be persistent.
 What are her dreams?
 What are her fears?

 A better husband is thoughtful and kind.

 Things in life cost you more as time goes by marriage, raising children, and a car’s upkeep.
 But a careless word is the most costly.

 Being thoughtful and kind invites compassion as a response.
-Often an argument can be avoided by a gentle response.
+Often an argument can be avoided by a gentle reply.
 Proverbs says that a gentle answer turns away wrath.

-It is in a marriage that sarcasm meets its first worthy editor and adversary.
+In a marriage, sarcasm meets its first worthy editor and adversary.